Ice-wiz/Ice-wiz/README.md

 - 👋 Hi, I’m Aryan
-- 👀 I’m interested in how Web2 and computers works
+- 👀 I’m interested in how Web2 and computers work

 <!---